dawidkotarba/interview_questions/README.md

 # Interview questions

 Recruitment questions I (or colleagues ;)) heard/were asked during interviews.
-Good for a learning purpose.
+All pull requests with other questions are more than welcome :)

 - City: Krakow, Poland
 - Date: ~2016-2020